 Why Is Talking About

-Ninety percent of addictions begin during the teen years when many children face peer pressure and the desire to carve out their own personal identities.
+Many addictions begin during the teen years when many children face peer pressure and the desire to carve out their own personal identities.
 Forming a bond with your child, especially during the teen years, helps reduce the odds they will use drugs and alcohol or engage in risky behaviors.

 Conversations are one of the most powerful tools parents can use to connect with—and protect—their kids.
 But, when tackling some of life’s tougher topics, especially those about drugs and alcohol, just figuring out what to say can be a challenge.
 Thankfully, there are extensive resources to help parents find the right things to say.